 Although these vehicles do not require the standard on-highway registration, they must display an identification plate issued by the California Department of Motor Vehicles (DMV).

-If you have recently purchased an off-highway vehicle from a party that is not a licensed dealer, and the vehicle was never registered, you need to register the vehicle with the California DMV.
+If you have recently purchased an off-highway vehicle from a party that is not a licensed dealer and the vehicle was never registered, you will need to register it with the California DMV.

 This simple process requires you to:

 - Have the vehicle verification portion of the application completed by a CA DMV representative, law enforcement officer, or a licensed vehicle verifier.

 - Provide a bill of sale, out-of-state title, or the manufacturer's certificate of origin as evidence of ownership.

 - Hand over any on-highway plates registered to the vehicle.

-- Pay the original off-highway application fee of $52 and the use tax.
+- Pay the original off-highway application fee of $52.

-The off-highway registration stays valid for up to two years; it expires on June 30 of its second year.
+Your off-highway registration stays valid for up to 2 years and expires on June 30 of its 2nd year.

 You do not have to register your vehicle as an off-highway vehicle if it already has a valid on-highway registration.

 Visit the California State Parks Off-Highway Motor Vehicle Recreation website for additional off-roading information.

 Generally, golf carts do not need to be registered.
 However, if you plan to use it on a public road check with your local California DMV office.
 Registration rules vary from county to county.